 Next, dip a clean white cloth in plain water and blot the area to "rinse".
 Saturate the area and then blot dry with a clean cloth.
 Allow the carpet to air dry away from direct heat and sunlight.
 Vacuum to lift any matted fibers.

 The recommendations for carpet can also be used to remove watermelon stains from indoor or outdoor upholstery.
 Take extra care not to overwet the fabric to prevent excessive moisture in the cushions.
-If the fabric is vintage or silk, consult an upholstery cleaning professional.
+If the fabric is vintage or silk, consult an upholstery cleaning professional or if you need more stain removal tips.